-The owners purchased property with an existing home and detached garage near the top of a mountain in the Sapphire range of western Montana.
+The owners purchased property with an existing home and detached garage near the top of a mountain in western Montana.
 The home is a low-slung ranch with a wrap around porch, barn wood siding, exotic wood flooring and built-ins.
 The existing garage was unattractive and not adequate for their vehicle storage demands and it was the first building seen at the end of their access drive.
 They soon raised the garage and on another area of the property begin planning a new “vehicle stable” to include 5 bays with a tall 16’ bay in the center for a large RV.
 With the existing ranch house as a starting point, I begin designing the vehicle stable and connector to the home in a way that payed homage to it.
 I maintained the rough materials composed to support a rustic feel through utilizing similar materials and introducing corrugated metal combinations on the exteriors.
 The vehicle stable is patterned after some of the agricultural building types in the region and adapted for its contemporary use.
 This building houses bays for cars, trucks, a large RV, equipment, a fly-fishing room and an upper level studio for jewelry making.

 After the demolition of the original garage, the Owners hired me to design a building to fit onto the existing foundation.
 Fortunately, this location afforded some of the most breath-taking views in the area, this had to be a major determinant in the design.
 They needed a space for guest accommodation, an exercise and meditation space on the ground level and a complete living quarters on the upper level.